 An office holder of an incorporated association refers to:

 - a person involved in the association’s management, who can significantly affect the association's financial standing

-- a person whose instructions or wishes the committee is used to following; this does not include a person giving professional advice (for example, a religious order may have an incorporated association, but the members, who all belong to the order, follow the direction of the head of the order).
+- a person whose instructions the committee is used to following, this does not include a person giving professional advice.
+For example, a religious order may have an incorporated association but the members, who all belong to the order, follow the direction of the head of the order.